bjankord/Style-Guide-Boilerplate/README.md

 Thanks to:

 Jeremy Keith for letting me build on top of [Pattern Primer](https://github.com/adactio/Pattern-Primer).

-Dustin Diaz for the [domready](https://github.com/ded/domready) code [Highlight.js](http://softwaremaniacs.org/soft/highlight/en/) for syntax highlighting in the code blocks.
+Dustin Diaz for the [domready](https://github.com/ded/domready) code.

+[Highlight.js](http://softwaremaniacs.org/soft/highlight/en/) for syntax highlighting in the code blocks.

 ## Licensing